-Mahabharata is the Indian epic centred around the Kurukshetra war between the Pandavas and Kauravas.
+Mahabharata is the Indian epic centered around the Kurukshetra war between the Pandavas and Kauravas.
 Apart from the main theme, there are numerous stories attached to the epic, all of which whether small or big, lead to the events happening in Kurukshetra.
 They provide a perspective to the main story.

 Although the epic has been passing on to generations in a linear fashion and as a generalized understanding of the triumph of good (Pandavas) over evil (Kauravas), but Mahabharata is such a complicated epic that this linear way of transmitting glosses over the necessary details.
 This makes everything black and white and advocates a bleak understanding of its characters.